lorenzetti-hep/lorenzetti/README.md

 ## Getting Started:

 There are two ways you can run Lorenzetti.
 Using a `Docker container` (stronglly recommended) or `locally` on your machine.
-The locally installation usually can be used for geometry construction since allow the user to launch the `Qt`graphic inteface.

 ### Running with Singularity